Overview

 Converts this Tensor (and the underlying data) to type

-given in the template.
+Kgiven in the template.

-must be one of
+Kmust be one of

-.
+double.
 The data is converted, not reinterpreted.

 Tensor<T, 1> abs() const

-Takes the elementwise absolute value of this Tensor (negative signs are removed).
+Takes the elementwise absolute value of this Tensor (negative signs

-template <typename K, unsigned int k>
+template <typename K, unsigned int k> Tensor<int, k> operator<(const Tensor&other) const

 Compares this tensor and

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this >= other
+this >= other,

-this <
+this < otherfor that element.

 template <typename K> Tensor<int, 1> operator<(const K other) const